Amol5766/Eye-hospital/README.md

 <h2>🏥 About</h2> <p style="font-size: 1.1em;"> The <strong>Nanjappa Eye Hospital</strong> website is an <strong>informational platform</strong> designed to help patients and visitors learn about various <strong>eye treatments</strong>, <strong>diseases</strong>, and <strong>specialized services</strong>.
 Our goal is to make it easy for you to <strong>book appointments</strong> and find the best care for your eyes. </p>
 <h2>🌟 Features</h2> <p align="center" style="font-size: 1.1em;">

-<strong> 🗓 Online Appointment Booking: </strong>   <p> Effortlessly book appointments with your preferred doctor. </p>
+▶ 🗓 Online Appointment Booking: Effortlessly book appointments with your preferred doctor.

-👨‍⚕️ Detailed Sections: Explore extensive content on eye treatments, diseases, and specialized services offered.
+▶ 👨‍⚕️ Detailed Sections: Explore extensive content on eye treatments, diseases, and specialized services offered.

-📱 Responsive Design: Optimized for both mobile and desktop to offer a seamless user experience.
+▶ 📱 Responsive Design: Optimized for both mobile and desktop to offer a seamless user experience.

-🎡 Interactive Carousels: Dive into visually rich carousels showcasing our specialists and treatments.
+▶ 🎡 Interactive Carousels: Dive into visually rich carousels showcasing our specialists and treatments.

 </p>
 <h2>⚙️ Installation Instructions</h2>